 Uses and Security

 Common uses of the RSA algorithm range from hybrid encryption schemes and digital signatures.

-In the first case, it encrypts a symmetric key and send it to a second party.
-It is advantageous system that secure key transmission.
+In the first case, it encrypts a symmetric key and sends it to a second party.
+It is an advantageous system that secures key transmission.